Stewori/pytypes/README.md

 - method overloading: https://www.python.org/dev/peps/pep-0484/#function-method-overloading
 - stub files: https://www.python.org/dev/peps/pep-0484/#stub-files
 - all constructs from typing (e.g. List, Tuple, Union, Any are supported, e.g. generics and callables are not yet)

-There are also still issues with @classmethod on Python 3.5.

 License